RPiSpy/halloween/README.md

 as well as a 'snooze' delay to stop the relay being activated to quickly.

-Start-up Sequence  : Flashing green, flashing amber, flashing red Waiting for motion : Flashing blue
+Start-up Sequence  : Flashing green, flashing amber, flashing red Flashing blue      : Waiting for motion
-Violet             : Relay active
+Violet             : Violet
-Red                : Duration+Snooze
+Red                : PIR active, waiting for duration + snooze delays Flashing red       : PIR activated, waiting for minimum delay to pass